KevinL852/openCameraV_updated/README.md

 # openCameraV_updated
-openCameraV for FiveM 'updated' for gamebuild 3258
+openCameraV for FiveM 'updated' for use up to gamebuild 3407

 This is an 'updated' version of OpenIVs openCameraV plugin.